armahdavi/armahdavi/README.md

 # Hello World! 👋🌐
  This is Alireza.
-I am a passionate Data Scientist and Machine Learning Engineer.
+I am passionate about Data Science, Machine Learning, Deep Learning, and Large Language Model (LLM) Prompt Engineering.

 Overwhelmed under a pile of mixed and complex data and endless information generated from day to day?!🤯 Worries not🙂.
 I can help✨.